Bob Hannah: Return to Suzuki and retirement

 Hannah left his factory ride with Honda and signed with Suzuki to be a development rider and part-time racer in 1986.
 Over the next several years, he raced infrequently at AMA and Grand Prix events to the delight of his fans.
 And there were still the occasional magical moments.
 After years of bad luck and frustration at Unadilla Valley Sports Center, Hannah won the 1986 U.S. Grand Prix Championship when Johnny O’Mara ran out of gas on the last lap of the second moto allowing Hannah, then in second place, to slip by him for the victory.

 In 1987, Hannah was selected to Team USA at the Motocross Des Nations, held for the first time in the U.S. It was a controversial pick for team manager Roger DeCoster.
 DeCoster had passed over two-time 125cc National Champion Micky Dymond in favor of Hannah who was well past his prime and had not competitively raced a 125cc displacement bike since 1982.
 But the track at Unadilla favored Hannah and he was motivated to prove wrong those critical of his selection.
 On race day, the weather was awful with rain turning the track into mud and ruts.
 At one point in the first moto, Hannah could not get up a slippery hill and had to turn around and go to the bottom and start over.
 In nearly last place early in the race, Hannah conjured up one of his come-from-behind charges, his feet off the pegs to maintain balance in the ruts.
 He managed fourth-place among 125cc bikes.
-In the second moto, he nabbed a top ten start and rode to a first place in the 125 class.
+In the second moto, he scored a top ten start and rode to a first place in the 125 class.
 Along with Jeff Ward in the 500cc class and Ricky Johnson on the 250cc, Hannah and Team USA captured the title in one of the most memorable Motocross Des Nations.

 Hannah final race was at the 1989 U.S. Grand Prix.
 He finished ninth overall having once again battled back in both motos from the rear of the pack.
 Ready for retirement, Hannah later said “When I rode my last lap at Unadilla I was talking to myself.
 I said, I have one more lap to go and I never have to ride one of these again.”

-In his fifteen-year professional motocross career, Hannah had become the all-time win leader in AMA history, having won 64 Supercross and National titles along with six Trans-AMA events during his career.
+In his fifteen-year professional motocross career, Hannah had become the all-time win leader in AMA history, having won 64 Supercross and National races, along with six Trans-AMA events during his career.
 His 70 AMA win record would stand until Jeremy McGrath broke Hannah's overall win record in 1999.